informal-org/informal/appy/templates/docs/tutorial.md

 hex_characters = [["0"..,"9"]; ["a"..,"f"]]
 # ["a", "b", "c", "d", "e", "f"]
 ```
 You can also leave out the last element to generate an infinite sequence.
-Ranges are generated lazily on-demand, so these operations are fast and don't take up any space in memory.
+Ranges are generated lazily on-demand, so these operations are fast and don't take up any extra space in memory.

 Later on, you'll see how you can generate arbitrary lists with custom functions as well.